 I have driven traffic in many different ways over the years, free traffic, paid traffic… and many different channels.
-I’ve learned and mastered affiliate traffic especially, traffic from building email lists, and Pinterest traffic….which is a method I have used to drive over 600,000 visitors to just one of my blogs.
+I’ve learned and mastered affiliate traffic especially, traffic from building email lists, and free Pinterest traffic….which is a method I have used to drive over 600,000 visitors to just one of my blogs.

 And it works in just about any niche.
 Pinterest has tons of different niches like dating, pets, finance, lifestyle, home, food, cooking, fashion, outdoors, do it yourself, and just about everything in between.

 I have a blog in the dog niche that I created and monetized with ads, affiliate products and an e-commerce store… and I knew Pinterest would be a great way to drive traffic to the site.
 However, I didn’t know exactly how it would manifest…and it’s been a journey of learning what worked and what didn’t work over a few years.